- Home

 Types of a Reporter

 Entertainment Reporter: An entertainment reporter reports on the ongoing happenings in the entertainment industry.
 He or she covers major stories that carry the interest of the audience.
 The film industry, the tv industry, and the music industry are considered under entertainment reporting.
-An entertainment reporter reports on ongoing events such as films, parties, and gossips about celebrities.
+An entertainment reporter reports on ongoing events such as films, parties, and gossip about celebrities.
 He or she covers soft news.

 Crime Reporter: A crime reporter is proficient in covering crime stories.
 It includes crimes such as robbery, murder, violence, corruption, blackmailing and instigating to do criminal acts.
 A crime reporter usually visits the police station to pitch top crime stories.
 He or she takes bytes of police officials, eyewitnesses, victim, convict and their relatives.